Confined 8, St Kilda Town Hall, 2017

 The Torch supports Indigenous men and women both in prisons and post-release in Victoria to explore their Indigenous culture and identity through practising art.

-The Torch’s three major annual exhibitions are Confined, Dhumbadha Munga Talking Knowledge and Future Dreaming.
+The Torch’s major annual exhibitions are Confined and Future Dreaming.
 Exhibitions provide opportunities for participants in The Torch program to redefine themselves as artists and to generate income through selling artwork.

 I don’t think you should underestimate the power of culture in the rehabilitation process for Indigenous offenders.
 We work from a cultural basis to then express that through art-making — to try to reconnect some of the fragments of cultural dislocation and put the pieces back together.